News

 As scientists continue to work and understand corals and ways to protect them, we as a society must do our part too.
 We must take caution when going to the beach, making sure to wear UV protective clothing and only using sunscreen without toxic chemicals if we must go swimming.
 At home and in our farms we must be mindful and use organic pest management solutions rather than synthetic pesticides.
 And especially refrain from using pesticides if it's going to rain soon.

-Addressing climate change is also crucial to protecting the sea.
-Keat explains that “rising sea temperatures are responsible for huge coral die-offs as it causes the ocean to get more acidic and therefore the coral structures are more prone to break and degrade and can’t recuperate from the losses.”
-To combat this issue replanting kelp and restoring coastal vegetation is crucial as kelp is a major carbon sink.
+To combat this issue, replanting kelp and restoring coastal vegetation is crucial as kelp is a major carbon sink.
 Carbon sequestration helps reduce the CO2 in the atmosphere thus lowering ocean temperatures.
 Reducing our carbon footprint by conserving water, energy, and finding clean transportation methods can also help mitigate the effects of global warming.

 For years, coral reefs provided beauty and provided us with so many resources and now we must give back to the community that we harmed.
 We must spread awareness and fight for their preservation.
 As Keat argues, “the best thing we can do to help is to understand what’s going on.”